 Her Goal is for her Clients to be Independent

 Her goal for her clients is for them to be independent, to no longer need her.
 To know which foods help them to feel good, happy, and healthy without her!

-Typically she works with a client for 10 weeks and you meet once every other week on the phone so that people have a chance to implement what they’re learning – trial and error.
-Her clients can email her at anytime in between the sessions.
+Typically she works with a client for 10 weeks, and you meet once every other week on the phone so that people have a chance to implement what they're learning – trial and error.
+Her clients can email her at any time between the sessions.